Who experiences racism?

 Many people experience racist behaviour.

-Migrants and refugees also regularly experience racism, in particular those who have recently arrived.
 Media reports and commentary that use negative stereotypes about refugees and migrants can fuel prejudice against these groups in the wider community.
 These attitudes can make it difficult for new arrivals to find housing and jobs, and to feel connected to their communities.